 six dances for prepared piano is a series of six subsequent performances of koreografska fantazija br.
 3: open processes, performed in March 2019 at Zagreb Dance Center at the performances & talks program.
 The work explores a process-oriented structure, John Cage’s Sonatas and Interludes, and the spatial architecture of a dance studio.

 The research journey of this choreographic work extended to nearly a year.
 Where does a premiere, a work, a performance, begin and where does it end?
 In this dance, it begins at every moment and ends only temporarily.
-This temporariness invites a dancer to explore and negotiate between the performance as it takes place, the conceptual premises of it, and the dramaturgy of the choreography.
-In this sense, the six recordings testify to the collective effort of five outstanding dance artists that work, experiment, and synthesize the trajectory of performance’s materiality and how it finally unfolds.
-The circumstances of this choreographic process are not only part of the structure of the piece; they also presented an opportunity to learn together.
+The temporariness invites each dancer to negotiate between the performance as it takes place, the conceptual premises of it, and the dramaturgy of the choreography.
+The six recordings testify to the collaborative efforts of five exceptional dance artists who work, experiment, and synthesize the trajectory of performance’s materiality and how it ultimately unfolds.
+In this sense, the circumstances of the choreographic process were part of the work’s structure, but they also presented an opportunity to learn together.
 A dance gesture is not only the production of knowledge; it is this unique knowledge.
 Not only as the knowledge of dance, dance knowledge, but knowledge in a broader sense.
-Dance as practice produces knowledge that is generated but cannot be encompassed in a thematic sequence.
-It is hard to accumulate and even harder to situate, without instrumentalizing the very value of this unmarkedness.
+Dance as a practice generates knowledge that cannot be encapsulated in a thematic sequence.
+It is difficult to accumulate and even more challenging to situate, without undermining the intrinsic value of this unmarkedness.

-We view John Cage’s works not as iconic or monumental phenomena but as familiar processes of a fellow artist.
-Cage was a regular presence at the Music Biennale in Zagreb during the 1960s and 1970s, both as an artist and a friend, and his work resonates with Zagreb’s experimental lineages.
+We view John Cage’s works not as iconic phenomena but as familiar processes of a fellow artist.
+Cage was a regular presence at the Music Biennale in Zagreb during the 1960s and 1970s, both as an artist and a friend, and his work resonates in Zagreb’s experimental lineages.
 This piece, therefore, might be a contemporary expression of this broader belonging, reflecting experiments across time that are still ongoing.
 Finally, Cage writes, “the prepared piano, impressions I had from the work of artist friends […] all led me to the enjoyment of things as they come, as they happen, rather than as they are possessed or kept or forced to be.”
 In this sense, we dedicate these six dances to this and such, prepared, piano.

 Marjana Krajač